Table of Contents

 Inasmuch as the dissemination of information has been eased, social networks are now being increasingly used to spread false information.
-You will find as much fake news as real news on social media since there are users who always seek ways of capitalizing any media distribution platform to misinform the public.
-In addition, a large number of users on the social platforms often believe whatever they read without first establishing the truth behind it.
+You will find as much fake news as real news on social media since there are users who always seek ways of capitalizing on any media distribution platform to misinform the public.
+In addition, a large number of users on social platforms often believe whatever they read without first establishing the truth behind it.

 Social Media is Addictive

 Extensive studies have revealed that the use of social media is just as addictive as drug abuse.
 If you are a Facebook addict, for instance, the first thing that you are likely to do whenever you are free is to log into your account.
-This is not any different from an alcoholic who will use every opportunity to get a shot of his/her favorite drink.
+This is not any different from an alcoholic who will use every opportunity to get a shot at his/her favorite drink.

 Obviously, addiction to social networks can be problematic given that it causes depression.
 Social media addicts also exhibit certain withdrawal symptoms when denied access to the platforms.
-It is just like the case with alcohol/drug addicts.
+It is just the case with alcohol/drug addicts.

-A recent study established that social media users aim at moment-to-moment happiness and satisfaction rather than their long-term wellbeing.
+A recent study established that social media users aim at moment-to-moment happiness and satisfaction rather than their long-term well-being.
 In addition, social media has conjured up a false perception of isolation.
 Rather than helping you connect with your peers, these networks may actually be undermining your social life.
 So perhaps it is worth considering giving Facebook a short break.
 You can find out how to temporarily or permanently deactivate Facebook here.

-Inasmuch as social media has positively impacted on our lives, its side effects are scary and unfortunate.
+Inasmuch as social media has positively impacted our lives, its side effects are scary and unfortunate.
 We have a platform through which we can understand the world that we live in in a better way, but still, we have paid a heavy price for it.
 The main question that should be lingering on your mind is how to use social networks for the betterment of your life.